kesondrakey/kesondrakey.github.io/fluxtower1.md

 <h2 class="summary-heading">Summary</h2>
 <div class="summary-box">
     <!-- Updated background color -->
-    <strong>Flux Tower 1:</strong> This tower is located on an Indiana farm, focusing on corn and soy cash crops without the use of interim cover crops.
+    <strong>Flux Tower 1:</strong> This tower is situated on an Indiana farm focused on the cultivation of corn and soy.
+Unlike some other agricultural practices, this site does not employ interim cover crops, allowing for a unique insight into the environmental impact and dynamics of traditional cash crop farming.
 </div>
+<i> </i>

 <iframe width="100%" height="670" frameborder="0" scrolling="no" src="files/Calendar1.html"></iframe>
 <div style="background-color: #343A54; padding: 10px; color: white;">